kraken55/kraken55.github.io/_posts/2025-11-14-multiplication.markdown

 \\]

 You can see that as we multiply 2 by smaller and smaller numbers, the result decreases.
 Specifically, the result decreases by 2 at each step.
-This makes sense, since multiplication is technically repeated addition.
-At each step, the number of twos we add together decreases by one, so the total decreases by two.
+This makes sense, since multiplication is technically repeated addition and at each step, the number of twos we add together decreases by one, so the total decreases by two.

 The last step is multiplication by zero.
 Continuing the pattern, the only thing that makes sense is to say that the last multiplication is equal to zero.